natasjja/3-serverless-patterns/README.md

 Each service was created with a Serverless Framework template.

-Run `serverless create --template aws-nodejs` in a new direcrtory to create your own services.
+Run `serverless create --template aws-nodejs` in a new direcrtory to create your own service!